 I don’t blame you.
-Investing in private companies – before they reach the public markets – is one of the most lucrative investment strategies in the world.
+Investing in private companies before they reach the public markets is one of the world’s most lucrative investment strategies.

-I’ve invested in four unicorns (a private company valued at $1 billion).
-And I’ve also invested in two decacorns (a private company valued at $10 billion.)
+I’ve invested in four unicorns (private companies valued at $1 billion).
+And I’ve also invested in two “decacorns” (private companies valued at $10 billion).